SERVAIS URTEXT SERIES

 Souvenir de St. Pétersbourg: Fantaisie, Op.
 15 (Urtext Edition)

-St. Petersburg, Russia was a special place for Servais.
-While on tour in the city in 1839-40 he met his future wife Sophie Feygin (daughter of a steward of Czar Nicolas I); they married in 1842.
-According to the Servais specialist Peter François, the first known performance of Grande Fantaisie, Souvenirs de St. Pétersbourg took place on 4 July 1840, and one newspaper mentioned that it was composed while in Russia.
+St. Petersburg held special significance for Servais.
+During his 1839–40 tour there, he met his future wife, Sophie Feygin, daughter of a steward of Tsar Nicholas I; they married in 1842.
+According to Peter François, the first known performance of Grande Fantaisie, Souvenirs de St. Pétersbourg took place on 4 July 1840, and one contemporary newspaper noted that the work had been composed while Servais was in Russia.

-Our edition is based on the first edition of Souvenir published by Schott in May 1856 and the manuscript copy of Fantaisie élégante housed at the Royal Conservatory of Brussels.
+This edition is based on Schott’s 1856 first edition and the manuscript copy of Fantaisie élégante housed at the Royal Conservatory of Brussels.

 Souvenir de la Suisse, Op.
 10 (Urtext Edition, Piano Version)